d3x0r/-/sack-psi/README.md

 ```
   var renderer = new psi.Renderer();

 ```

+  - getImage() - returns a sack.Image (do not use?)
+  - setDraw(cb) - set a draw callback, callback parameter is the image surface to draw to.
+  - setMouse(cb) - set a mouse event callback, callback parameters (x, y, b); x and y position of the event and mouse buttons.
+  - setKey(cb) - set a key event callback, callback parameters (key) ; uint32 value of the keys (needs work for use)
+  - show() - show the renderer.
+  - hide() - hide the renderer.
+  - reveal() - alias for show.
+  - redraw() - triggers callback for drawing.
+  - update( [x,y,w,h] ) - updates the display, or updates a portion of the display.  optional parameters specify the region to update.
+  - close() - close the display.  (hide and release internal resources; image from getImage is no longer valid.

 ## PSI
-  Set of classes that provide a canned GUI.
+  Set of classes that provide an interactive GUI.
 Internally based on Image and Renderer above.
+  (add methods to set/override base colors)

   - Registration
      Register a new control type with methods
 	```
-		var reg = new psi.Registration()
+		var reg = new psi.Registration( controlName )

      	```
      - setCreate(callback) - required.  no callback parameters.
 Return 0/false to fail control creation; return true/non-zero for success.